Venta-HQ/backend/docs/grpc-ddd-guide.md

 ## Overview

-This guide explains how gRPC fits into our DDD architecture, focusing on inter-domain communication, bounded context boundaries, and maintaining domain integrity.
+This guide explains how gRPC fits into our DDD architecture. gRPC is a transport layer.
+Business communication happens through domain contracts; gRPC carries those contract calls across process boundaries.

 ## 📋 Table of Contents